-Therefore in Nextcloud 12 a console command was added to allow sending those emails intentionally.
+A console command is available to trigger sending those emails.
 This allows to set up special cron jobs on your server with the known granularity, instead of relying on the Nextcloud cron feature which is not very flexible on scheduling.